SpeedDrop/SpeedDrop-App/README.md

 ### Description

 Apple Carplay application that pauses your Apple Music when you go over the speed limit.
-2 Screens, one for music and one for the actual app/
+2 Screens, one for music and one for the actual app

 ### App Evaluation